 “That is “atarimae” he says again, that is within each Japanese” ”It is us, our nature.”
 It is natural to line up.
 It is natural to be patient.
 It is natural “not to loot”.
 It is nice to hear that people are admiring the Japanese for being themselves.

 Two old women at the bread shop line:

 I told them that the world is learning from Japan – and then I also asked them again the same question about looting.
 They said, ” Ehhhh, futsu deshou.”
 Translation… “Ahhh, that is just normal, or the regular thing to do.”

 So here are other photos of “atarimae” things Japanese do:

-I have always questioned my friends about lining up for a long time just to buy something, or to eat ramen, or even line up to buy a donut.
+I have always questioned my friends about lining up for a long time just to buy something, or to eat ramen, or even line up to buy a doughnut.
 I did not like that idea of lining up , not until March 11, 2011 .
 Now I get it , that this is part of being Japanese.
-And that after all these years of being in Japan, I now appreciate this concept of lining up. :)
+And that after all these years of being in Japan, I now understand and appreciate this concept of lining up. :)

 Thanks to AP/ AFP/ Reuters / Jiji Press/ Yomiuri Shimbun for the great photos

 I hope many people will learn to follow the discipline and the way of the Japanese people.

 Let me end this by what my husband told me earlier.